adobe/helix-home/docs/architecture-v3.md

 1. Helix 1 – a bring-your-own (Adobe I/O) runtime framework-driven approach that would allow server-side customization
 2. [Helix 2](architecture-v2.md) – a software as a service that relies on client-side customization
-3. [Franklin 3](#Overview) – a software as a service with superior availability and performance with the same feature set as Franklin 2
+3. [Helix/Franklin 3](#Overview) – a software as a service with superior availability and performance with the same feature set as Franklin 2

-The current version of the architecture is Franklin 3, prior versions stay documented as long as they are in active use.
+4. [Franklin 4](architecture.md) – a dual-stack architecture that refines Franklin 3 for greater performance and availability

+This document describes an outdated architecture, but it can be helpful to trace the evolution of the architecture.

 ## Overview